History of the bicycle: BMX bikes

 BMX bikes are specially designed bicycles that usually have 16 to 24-inch wheels (the norm being the 20-inch wheel), which originated in the state of California in the early 1970s when teenagers imitated their motocross heroes on their bicycles.
 Children were racing standard road bikes off-road, around purpose-built tracks in the Netherlands.
 The 1971 motorcycle racing documentary On Any Sunday is generally credited with inspiring the movement nationally in the US.
 In the opening scene, kids are shown riding their Schwinn Sting-Rays off-road.
 It was not until the middle of the decade the sport achieved critical mass, and manufacturers began creating bicycles designed specially for the sport.

 It has grown into an international sport with several different disciplines such as Freestyle, Racing, Street, and Flatland.

 Mountain bikes

 In 1981, the first mass-produced mountain bike appeared, intended for use off-pavement over a variety of surfaces.
-It was an immediate success, and examples flew off retailers' shelves during the 1980s, their popularity spurred by the novelty of all-terrain cycling and the increasing desire of urban dwellers to escape their surroundings via mountain biking and other extreme sports.
+It was an immediate success, and sold well during the 1980s, their popularity spurred by the novelty of all-terrain cycling and the increasing desire of urban dwellers to escape their surroundings via mountain biking and other extreme sports.
 These cycles featured sturdier frames, wider tires with large knobs for increased traction, a more upright seating position (to allow better visibility and shifting of body weight), and increasingly, various front and rear suspension designs.
-By 2000, mountain bike sales had far outstripped that of racing, sport/racer, and touring bicycles.